merqlove/do_snapshot/index.md

 Use this tool to backup DigitalOcean droplet's via snapshot method, on the fly!

+### If your looking for fully managed DigitalOcean backups we recomend [SnapShooter which supports Droplet and backups.](https://snapshooter.io/)

 ## API Changes:
 - 20.08.17: Change `Barge` to `DropletKit`.
 Release `1.0.0`.
 - 03.08.16: DO now automagically keeps our droplets running when snapshot is processing, so: